Title: What’s New in Windows Server 2016

 In this helpful course, get the details about the features and functionality that have been added to this new version of Windows Server, along with those that were modified from previous versions.

-See demonstrations and get high-level overviews, from a practical and a conceptual standpoint.
+See demonstrations and get high-level overviews online casino go, from a practical and a conceptual standpoint.
 Take a look at what’s new in Windows Server 2016 Hyper-V and software-defined networking, learn about the latest in software-defined storage, and hear about security features, including Credential Guard.
 Plus, explore containers and Nano Server, along with implementation and management.

 - Instructor Introductions and Prep